OAkyildiz/trina_ros_ws/README.md

 5. roboteq        (module): diagnostic tools

 * dynamixel_motor is a part of canon ROS, acquire it by "sudo apt-get install ros-<version>-dynamixel-motor"

+TODO: reflex-ros-pkg's CMakeLists are outdated and needs to be modified (gencpp is obsoloate?) followed by a merge request.